SAALab

 Unrestricted

-Winsing Arts Foundation is collaborating with SAALab to host Weekend Afternoon: Life Drawing Session at Winsing Art Place.
-Performer Chi Jan Farn will present a movement piece in the exhibition space inspired by Yvonne Rainer’s choreographic language, treating the body as part of the artwork and triggering ripples of interaction with the surrounding sculptures.
-Unlike conventional life drawing classes, there is no timer or fixed structure—drawing becomes a form of collective creation.
-Participants are invited to observe and sketch, capturing the interplay between sculpture, performer, and space.
+Winsing Arts Foundation is collaborating with SAALab to host “Weekend Afternoon: Life Drawing Session at Winsing Art Place.”
+Performer Chi Jan Farn will present a movement piece in the exhibition space inspired by Yvonne Rainer’s choreographic language, treating the body as part of the artwork and triggering rippling interactions with the surrounding sculptures.
+Unlike conventional life drawing classes, there is no timer or fixed structure—drawing becomes a form of co-creation with the performer.
+Participants are invited to observe and sketch, capturing the interplay among the sculptures, the performer, and the space.